sgunadhya/blog/content/posts/design-rules-for-data-mining-algorithms-a-tryst-with-modularity.md

 Modular software architectures are evolvable, easy to analyse and upgrade.
-In the book Design Rules \[Baldwin\]\_, the authors outline the benefits of modularity with six modular operators for modular designs - Splitting, Substitution, Augmenting, Excluding, Inversion, and Porting.
+In the book Design Rules \[Baldwin\]\_, the authors outline the benefits of modularity with the following six operators for modular designs:

+1. Splitting
+2. Substitution
+3. Augmenting
+4. Excluding
+5. Inversion
+6. Porting

 *Splitting* and *Substitution* are complementary operators which allow interconnected task to be split into independent tasks and evolve separately or replaced by a performant module.
 Similarly, *Augmenting*